 Our advisor and its affiliates experience conflicts of interest in connection with the management of our business.
 Our advisor is an indirect subsidiary of Cantor and is organized to provide asset management and other services to us.
-Cantor also controls BGC, Newmark and a number of other financial services businesses, including our dealer manager, and sponsors RIT, a non-traded REIT that focuses primarily on origination of mortgage loans or mezzanine loans secured mainly by commercial real estate, along with several Delaware statutory trusts and qualified opportunity zone funds (collectively the "Cantor Companies").
-Our executive officers and certain of our directors are also officers, directors and managers of our advisor and its affiliates face include the following:
+Cantor also controls CCRE, BGC, Newmark and a number of other financial services businesses, including our dealer manager, and sponsors RIT, a non-traded REIT that focuses primarily on origination of mortgage loans or mezzanine loans secured mainly by commercial real estate (collectively the "Cantor Companies").
+Our executive officers and certain of our directors are also officers, directors and managers of our advisor and its affiliates and in some cases, other Cantor Companies.
+Some of the material conflicts that our advisor and its affiliates face include the following:

-- The team of professionals at our advisor and its affiliates must determine which investment opportunities to recommend to us and any programs Cantor affiliates may sponsor in the future; - The team of professionals at our advisor and its affiliates have to allocate their time between us and other Cantor Companies, programs and activities in which they are involved; - Our advisor and its affiliates receive fees in connection with transactions involving the management of our assets regardless of the quality of the assets acquired or the services provided to us; - Our advisor and its affiliates, including our dealer manager, receive fees in connection with our offerings of equity securities; - The negotiations of the advisory agreement and the dealer manager agreement (including the substantial fees our advisor and its affiliates will receive thereunder) were not at arm's length;
+- The team of professionals at our advisor and its affiliates must determine which investment opportunities to recommend to us and any programs Cantor affiliates may sponsor in the future; - The team of professionals at our advisor and its affiliates have to allocate their time between us and other Cantor Companies, programs and activities in which they are involved;

-- Our sponsor will receive reimbursement for the sponsor support in our initial public offering in certain circumstances, including potentially in connection with a sale of us or our assets; and - Our advisor and its affiliates may structure the terms of joint ventures between us and other Cantor Companies.
+- Our advisor and its affiliates receive fees in connection with transactions involving the management of our assets regardless of the quality of the assets acquired or the services provided to us; - Our advisor and its affiliates, including our dealer manager, receive fees in connection with our offerings of equity securities; - The negotiations of the advisory agreement and the dealer manager agreement (including the substantial fees our advisor and its affiliates will receive thereunder) were not at arm's length; - Our sponsor will receive reimbursement for the sponsor support in our initial public offering in certain circumstances, including potentially in connection with a sale of us or our assets; and - Our advisor and its affiliates may structure the terms of joint ventures between us and other Cantor Companies.